Parent page: Workspace Projects

 – Historical (a previous revision of the component, and not the latest, is being used).

-The Manufacture view presents all project release packages that have been generated from the design space (see Releasing a Design), where each package incorporates the released Source, Fabrication and Assembly data.
-Download all of the data sets in a release from the button, or select individual packages/files for download from the Show Files drop-down list hierarchy.
-Set the Lifecycle state of packages within the release via the associated menu.
+The Releases view presents all project release packages that have been generated from the design space (see Releasing a Design), where each package incorporates the released Source, Fabrication and Assembly data.

 The Manufacture view gives you access to the released data packages, and the ability to open a package for closer inspection through a dedicated Manufacturing Portal.